AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/subdomains-and-certificates/adding-ssl-certificates.md

 ### Step 3: Install SSL Certificates

-After you have obtained the SSL certificate it must be installed for the subdomains you are planning to secure.
+After you have obtained the SSL certificate, it must be installed for the subdomains you are planning to secure.

 The video below explains how to install SSL certificates in [!UICONTROL Control Panel].